wireapp/wire-docs/src/understand/federation/api.rst

 necessary discovery, authentication and authorization steps, we won't mention these steps explicitly each time to keep the flows simple.

+Additionally we assume that the backend domain and the infra domain of the respecivebackends involved are the same and each domain identifies a distinct backend.

 .. _user-discovery:

 User Discovery